simul/simul.github.io/ref/simul/plugin/plugintrueskyrenderer.md

 Set the water value corresponding to the given enum.

 ### <a name="TriggerAction"/>bool TriggerAction(char name)
+Trigger an action. \em name should be "RecompileShaders".

 ### <a name="UpdateProfilingText"/>void UpdateProfilingText()
 Called once per frame, updates every 256 frames.